 Our teachers use interim assessments to gauge the progress our students are making in class.
-In the math department the teachers use UCLA Center X materials to support instructional practices to raise student achievement.
 Teachers are using sentence frames, academic language and talk protocols to raise student achievement.

 Parental Engagement

 Resources available from family, school, district, and community to assist under-achieving students (ESEA)